-Spin-squeezed states are an important class of metrological probes, usually employed in interferometric schemes that revolve around assessing a phase-shift of the collective spin-state, imparted by an external physical quantity.
-The smallest uncertainty when measuring such phase-shifts, and therefore the spin states ultimate sensitivity, is directly proportional to its degree of multipartite entanglement \cite{Toth2009,Vitagliano2018}.
+Spin-squeezed states are an important class of metrological probes, usually employed in interferometric schemes that revolve around assessing a phase shift of the collective spin state, imparted by an external physical quantity.
+The smallest uncertainty when measuring such phase shifts, and therefore the spin state's ultimate sensitivity, is directly proportional to its degree of multipartite entanglement \cite{Toth2009,Vitagliano2018}.
 Experimentally determining large-scale entanglement is a principal goal in many areas of quantum information science.
 Therefore, exposing and delineating relationships between metrologically useful multipartite entangled states and directly measurable quantities, such as the quadrature fluctuations of coupled fields in this work, is fundamentally informative.

 Here, an indirectly driven cavity-ensemble system is numerically explored to determine the conditions needed for generating quadrature-squeezing magnitudes beyond the free-space limit, and the consequential degree and type of spin squeezing.
 Analogous to the cavity-mediated detuned scheme studied in \cite{Grunwald2013} and the Raman-based scheme in \cite{Dimer2007}, the cavity-ensemble system is numerically solved for varying detuned configurations that address the side-bands, or dressed states, of the coupled system, with the various rates and detuning framed in relation to the two-level state's longitudinal relaxation rate.